alexayl/doodle_bot/README.md

-# Zephyr Monorepo Template
+# Doodle Bot

-A template repository for managing a monorepo containing a Zephyr project.
+A device for autonomous whiteboard management.

 ## Setup